5 Best Python Web Scraping Libraries in 2023

 Step 1: Find the input tag

-To scrape a web page using Selenium, you can make use of a WebDriver and then locate the input tag element (the search box) by using the find_element
+To scrape a web page using Selenium, you can use a WebDriver and locate the input tag element (the search box) with the find_element

 method.
-After finding the correct input element, you have to write the desired query and hit Enter.
+After finding the correct input element, write the desired query, and hit Enter.

 Step 2: Retrieve the span tags

-to wait for the server to show the results.
+to wait for the server to show them.

 Once the items are available, get them by giving their class name as a parameter to the find_elements